 When is the Cleanup?
 What is the schedule?

-The 24th Annual Earth Day Charles River Cleanup is scheduled for Friday, April 21 and Saturday, April 22, 2023.
+The 25th Annual Earth Day Charles River Cleanup is scheduled for April 19 & 20, 2024.
 Times will vary by site location.

 Is there a rain date for the Cleanup?

-At this time there is no rain date for the Charles River Cleanup.
 Rain dates may vary by group.
-Please inquire with organization you plan on volunteering with for more information.
+Please inquire with the organization you plan on volunteering with for more information.

 How can I register for the Cleanup?

 Volunteers can register for the Charles River Cleanup by visiting our registration page and contacting the site coordinator that corresponds to the location where you would like to volunteer.

 Registration for the Cleanup will close as sites fill.
 Depending on site location, sign-ups may close several weeks prior to the Cleanup.